UAM Band Camp Information

 • afternoon and night activities

-Please refer to the Audition Procedures and information for Band Camp form below in the forms section.
+Please refer to the Audition Procedures and information for Band Camp form above in the forms section.

 The UAM Division of Music operates within these buildings: